kamranahmedse/developer-roadmap/src/data/roadmaps/rust/content/ggez@qquYnrrzUlyd8738jzj1D.md

 # ggez

-`ggez` is a lightweight game framework for making 2D games using Rust programming language.
-It provides various facilities to make game development easier, such as drawing graphics, handling user input, manipulating audio, and handling game timing.
-It is inspired by libraries like Love2D and aims to present an easy and Rusty interface to the underlying Web platform.
-With `ggez`, developers can focus more on their game logic without worrying too much about the behind-the-scenes details.
+`ggez` is a lightweight 2D game framework for Rust inspired by Love2D.
+Provides facilities for graphics rendering, input handling, audio manipulation, and game timing with an easy, Rusty interface.
+Enables developers to focus on game logic without worrying about low-level implementation details.